Kruithne/nwjs-installer/README.md

 Usage: nwjs [options]

 Options:
-  --help                Show this help message.
+  --help                Show this help message and exit.
+  --version             Show the version number and exit.
   --target-dir          Specify a target directory to install to.
   --version             Specify a version to install (e.g 0.49.2) --sdk                 Install the SDK flavor instead of the normal flavor.